What is canyoneering?

 Second Class: Hiking over rough, but easy terrain.
 Most of the designated trails in the National Parks are in this category, as is our Medieval Chamber half day trip.

 Third Class: This is where things start to get fun.
-Third class terrian is often referred to as "scrambling".
+Third class terrain is often referred to as “scrambling”.
 This inclused steep, rocky slopes.
-Typified by the occassional use of our hands, the terrain becomes more engaging and requires some focus on our hand and foot placements.
+Typified by the occasional use of our hands, the terrain becomes more engaging and requires some focus on our hand and foot placements.
 Entrajo Canyon, Granary Canyon and Dipper Creek involve moving through third class terrain.

 Fourth Class: This is where things start to get really fun!
 A fourth class obstacle is steep, requiring you to use your hands to pull yourself up.
 Ropes are generally not used when overcoming fourth class obstacles – especially short ones – despite the fact that a fall could really hurt.
 Beginners or those terrified of heights may want a rope and we, without question, gladly cater to such requests.
 Climbing up or down a ladder propped against a roof is a good example of a fourth class challenge and we encounter a few of these obstacles in Zig Zag Canyon, Plieades Canyon, Blarney Canyon, Shimrock Canyon and Constrychnine Canyon.